vh3/tclSenseHat/README.md

 SENSEHAT FEATURES

 1. LED Matrix display - the SenseHat has an 8X8 matrix led display.
 This respository includes scripts and procedures that display scrolling text of various kinds, colours and moving pixels.
+We pass command prompt frame buffer commands via exec to interact with the OS.
+IF there are more sophisticated and faster ways to make Tcl work with the frame buffer, I'm interested in knowing.

   -script - SenseHat.tcl - main script for procedures
   - script device.tcl - parses input commands